wangjsty/service-binding-operator/docs/User_Guide.md

 8. Extract a "slice of strings" from a Kubernetes resource and indicate the content in a specific index in the slice to be relevant for binding.

-## Data model : Building blocks for expressing binding information
+#### Data model : Building blocks for expressing binding information
 * `path`: A template representation of the path to the element in the Kubernetes resource.
-The value of `path` could be specified in either [JSONPath](https://kubernetes.io/docs/reference/kubectl/jsonpath/) or [GO templates](https://golang.org/pkg/text/template/)
+The value of path could be specified in either JSONPath or GO templates

-* `elementType`: Specifies if the value of the element referenced in `path` is of type `string` / `sliceOfStrings` / `sliceOfMaps` / `map`.
+* `elementType`: Specifies if the value of the element referenced in `path` is of type `string` / `sliceOfStrings` / `sliceOfMaps`.
 Defaults to `string` if omitted.

 * `objectType`: Specifies if the value of the element indicated in `path` refers to a `ConfigMap`, `Secret` or a plain string in the current namespace!
 Defaults to `Secret` if omitted and `elementType` is a non-`string`.